 • In the Palms of Angels (Press 53, 2011), winner of a Nautilus Silver Award for Poetry, Gold Medal for Poetry in the Next Generation Indie Book Awards, Finalist for Poetry, International Book Awards

 • Telling Tales of Dusk (Press 53, 2009), #23 on the Poetry Foundation Contemporary Best Seller List, 2010

 • Poem, “Angels of Death,” (excerpt from A Lake of Light and Clouds, Press 53, 2014) chosen by Theodore Wiprud, composer and Vice President of Education for the New York Philharmonic, to set to music for soprano, 2014 http://www.theodorewiprud.com/news/angels-death-identical-twins/

 • Chosen as one of 40 authors to read at the 2014 Bookmarks Festival of Books

 • Poem, “Queen Anne’s Lace,” chosen for Poetry In Plain Sight and In Plain Sight Bus Project, 2014

 • Garrison Keillor’s Writer’s Almanac, July 25, 2014, “Ice Cream Truck,” excerpt from A Lake of Light and Clouds

-	• Former U.S. Poet Laureate Ted Kooser chose two poems from several collections to feature in his American Life in Poetry column in 2013 and 2015.
+• Former U.S. Poet Laureate Ted Kooser chose four poems from three different collections to feature in his American Life in Poetry column.

-	• Finalist, 2014 Randall Jarrell Poetry Competition, “Tahara”
+• Finalist, 2014 Randall Jarrell Poetry Competition, “Taharah”

 • Second Place, “Bloom,” for the 2014 North Carolina Poetry Society “Poetry of Courage” Award